 Entries were submitted by scout troops, schools, families, and individuals, with many taking this year’s “Green” theme to heart.
 Gardens, campsites, and even a solar-powered lighthouse were on display, marked with a special green ribbon as a token of the arboretum’s appreciation for focusing on the natural world.

-Recognizing that seeing all that gingerbread is bound to make guests hungry for a treat, the Wonderland Cafe located on the arboretum’s lower level offers snacks and drinks.
+All that gingerbread is bound to make guests hungry for a treat.
+With that in mind, the Wonderland Cafe located on the arboretum’s lower level offers snacks and drinks.
 Holiday shoppers can pay a visit to the Wonderland Craft Show where artisans offer a unique selection of handcrafted gifts.
 Different crafters are scheduled to set up shop each weekend.

 The Gingerbread Wonderland and Craft Show holiday exhibit is open daily from 10 am to 4:30 pm, Dec.
 4 through Dec.
 13. It remains open until 7:30 pm on Fridays, and is open on weekends.